Franky-X/Awesome-Embodied-Navigation/README.md

 In this repository, you can learn the concept of embodied navigation and find the state-of-the-arts works related to this topic.

 If you find this repository helpful, please consider Stars ⭐ or Sharing ⬆️.
-## Call for Cooperators: Join Us in Advancing Embodied Navigation Research
-We are excited to invite researchers and experts in the field of embodied navigation to collaborate on an innovative paper aimed at pushing the boundaries of autonomous navigation systems.
-Our goal is to explore the intersection of interactive perception, neuromorphic cognition, and evolutionary motion capabilities in the development of cutting-edge embodied navigation systems.(Contact: sjtu4742986@sjtu.edu.cn)

 ## 1. Embodied Navigation Paradigm and Elements